dsfomin/Tree-algorithms/README.md

-# Tree-algorithms
+# Tree-variations
-Demonstration of the tree algorithms class with using of design patterns
+Demonstration of tree data structures using design patterns